sagnikc395/100xdevs-cohort1/week2/notes.md

 - From the URL bar , can only be received as a GET request.
 - everything in get request is present in browser history.

+- catchAll request handler can be created to created a new request to add a new user.(eg: instagram) (ref the newUserId signup handler fnction in week2.1js)

 ## week 2.2

 -